Foods With High Protein Than An Egg

 Dry pumpkin seeds–Protein: 10 grams per serving 1/4-cup

 Pumpkin seeds are perhaps best known for their magnesium, but they are also a rich protein source.
-Top them over all on salads or snacks.
+Top them over salads or snacks.

 Chickpeas–Protein: Serve 12 grams per 1-cup

 Chickpeas include iron, phosphate, calcium, magnesium, manganese, zinc, and vitamin K, all of which contribute to bone structure and strength building and retaining, and are also high in protein.